The Cincinnati & Eastern Railroad (C&E) is an active and out-of-service railroad between Cincinnati and Portsmouth, Ohio.

-The C&E mainline was finished to Peebles by the close of the year, to Rarden by May 1883, and to the Scioto Valley Railway at Vera Junction just north of Portsmouth in August 1884, which included the erection of a 1,000-foot crossing of the Scioto River.
-2 5 The high expense of the bridge and building an alignment through the Scioto Brush Creek valley caused the C&E to enter receivership again on September 14.
+The C&E mainline was finished to Peebles by 1883, to Rarden by May, and to the Scioto Valley Railway at Vera Junction north of Portsmouth in August 1884, which included the erection of a 1,000-foot bridge over the Scioto River.
+2 5 Unfortunately, the high expense of the crossing and the alignment through the Scioto Brush Creek valley forced the railroad to enter receivership on September 14.
 5

-The railroad was sold to a representative of the Cincinnati, Hamilton & Dayton (CH&D) on September 1, however, it defaulted on payments and the railroad was resold on January 5, 1887, to H.B.
-Morehead who formed the Ohio & Northwestern Railroad (O&NW).
-Separately, the New Richmond branch was sold to William P. DeVou on September 1, 1866, who reorganized it as the Cincinnati, New Richmond & Ohio River Railroad (CNR&OR).
-DeVou planned to extend the CNR&OR east to Aberdeen but the line had ceased operations by July 1889.
+The railroad was sold to a representative of the Cincinnati, Hamilton & Dayton Railroad (CH&D) on September 1.
+5 It defaulted on payments, and the railroad was resold to H.B.
+Morehead who formed the Ohio & Northwestern Railroad (O&NW) on January 5, 1887.
+Separately, the New Richmond Branch was sold to William P. DeVou on September 1, 1866.
+Reorganized as the Cincinnati, New Richmond & Ohio River Railroad (CNR&OR), DeVou planned to extend the line eastward to Aberdeen but the line had ceased operations by July 1889.

 Columbus & Maysville

 The Columbus & Maysville Railway (C&M) was incorporated to connect Columbus, Ohio, and Maysville, Kentucky via Washington Court House, Hillsboro, Sardinia, Georgetown, Ripley, and Aberdeen on April 27, 1877.
 5 6 Construction began on a 19-mile segment between the C&E in Sardinia and Hillsboro in 1878, and 12 miles of the narrow gauge line were finished by the end of the year.
 5 The route was extended 5½-miles north to the Marietta & Cincinnati Railroad in 1879.
 5